 In some cases, law enforcement may also fail to protect a rider at the scene of a crash.
 This is sometimes the case where investigators allege speeding or other negligent behavior on the part of the motorcyclist.

 An independent investigation of the crash may yield additional clues.
 The sooner a motorcycle accident law firm in Phoenix is on the case, the better the chances of collecting evidence that may help your case.
 For example, obtaining nearby surveillance video and witness statements.

 Accident victims should collect as much documentation as possible at the scene and share this information with their lawyer.
 The information collected at the scene of the accident may include:

 - photos of the surrounding area and conditions

-- police officer's name and badge number
+- the police report number

 - insurance information from all parties involved

 An experienced attorney can determine the extent of a victim’s injuries and the likelihood of long-term medical complications.
 Insurance companies will sometimes move to make a quick settlement.
 They try to do this before you have a chance to consult with an injury lawyer.